Here is some information to help you plan for your trip.

-If you are planning to overnight in Vancouver on either side of your stay with us, we recommend the The Pacific Gateway Hotel.
+If you are planning to overnight in Vancouver on either side of your stay with us, we recommend the Radisson Blu Vancouver Airport Hotel and Marina.
 They have a nice facility and offer freezer storage for your fish as well as shuttle bus service to and from the airport.
-They offer a fisherman's rate of approx. $179 CDN.
-Their phone number is 1-888-937-2810.
-If booking your room online, enter our Code: "SPRI".
+They offer our guests a special rate.
+Just call (604) 278-1241 and let them know you're with Coastal Springs to book.

 Please keep your luggage down to a minimum!
 You are allowed 25 lbs. per person on the float plane.
 If possible, soft duffel/sport bags are ideal for transport on the float plane.

 Please be aware that all travellers coming from the U.S. will require a passport.
 If you do not have one already, please apply soon.

 If we can answer any other questions you may have, please contact us at your convenience.
 We are looking forward to have you fish with us!!